CodingWCal/Inkspiration-2.1/README.md

 ## Lessons Learned:

-InkSpiration taught me how to think like a fullstack engineer.
+InkSpiration taught me how to think like a seasoned fullstack engineer.
 Looking at how models, routes, and controllers interact, and how to build systems that are both flexible and secure.
 Implementing file uploads with Cloudinary was a new challenge, and one I’m proud to have solved.

 More than anything, this reminded me why I love tech: to build meaningful tools that help people express themselves and connect with others.